How SANDMEN Relates to

 |Robert Sandeman (1718-1771) is listed here for being an early example of the intellectual assent as "saving faith" heresy.
 He ridiculed New Light Calvinists for looking for evidence of regeneration, saying if a person was elected, "bare faith" was the only evidence needed.
 Sandeman elevating the Gospel above the Holy Spirit as the agent of regeneration.
 Sandeman's Letters On Theron And Aspasio is his most famous work.
 Starting in the 1820's, Baptist circular letters regularly cited Sandeman as the influence that gave birth to Campbell's view of water baptismal regeneration.|

 If you want a timeline of the "bare faith" non-election heresy we now know as "decisional regeneration", you can start with John Locke.
 But the Locke presented his "bare faith" theory for political reasons, not theological.
-Locke's view made all men equal and all men could be saved by assenting to the historical fact that Christ is Messiah, without the need of a minister or religious observances that change with each generation. he said Christian faith is summed up in the proposition that "Jesus is the Messiah, the Son of God."
-Faith in that fact is saving faith, because it is faith in a saving fact.
-Locke spends hundreds of pages backing up this "bare faith" contention until finally at the end he admits that unless there is some indication that the person has changed, his "bare faith" was not "saving faith".
+Locke's view made all men equal and all men could be saved by assenting to the historical fact that Christ is Messiah, without the need of a minister or religious observances that change with each generation, thus eliminating the destructive persecution of Baptists, Quakers, and other dissenters from the established church.
+Locke summed up the only requirement was to believe (without supernatural regeneration and the indwelling of the Holy Spirit) the proposition that "Jesus is the Messiah, the Son of God."
+Faith in that single fact he called saving faith, because it is faith in a saving fact.
+Locke spends hundreds of pages backing up this "bare faith" contention in The Reasonableness of Christianity until finally at the end he admits that unless there is some indication that the person has changed, his "bare faith" was not "saving faith".

 Robert Sandeman used Locke's basic point to fashion a "bare faith" theology based on the predetermined state of all men.
 Sandeman was what some would call a hyper-Calvinist.
 His idea was since regeneration is entirely an act of the sovereign God, there is nothing needed from man to prove anything.
 Sandeman is who the Congregationalists and Presbyterians blamed for the "bare faith" heresy after the First Great Awakening.
 Sandeman is who the Baptist blamed for the "bare faith" heresy after the Second Great Awakening.